KrzysiekJa/ML-basics-theory/README.md

 The project was prepared using **SPAM E-mail Database** data from 1998.
 The main purpose of the study was to compare the methods Gradient Descent (GD), Stochastic Gradient Descent and GD with Sampling, comparing their time efficiency.

-Basic plots showing their performance has been showed below:
+Basic plots showing their performance are showed below.

+Main problem with research: used dataset does not have a well-prepared classification labeling (misclassification error at least ~7%).

 * final minimum value found:
 ![](https://github.com/KrzysiekJa/ML-basics-theory/blob/main/images/plot_GDvsSGDvsSampling_on_spam_searching.png)